rjmccall/swift-evolution/visions/accessors.md

-# A Vision for Accessors in Swift
+# A Prospective Vision for Accessors in Swift

-Swift properties are implemented by providing one or more “accessors” which are able to provide or update the value of a property.
-Most Swift developers should be familiar with the `get` and `set` accessors that are used to implement computed properties:
+Swift properties and subscripts can be implemented by providing one or more "accessors" that retrieve or update the value.
+Most Swift developers are familiar with the `get` and `set` accessors that are used to define computed properties:

 ```swift
 struct Foo {